Fruits Basket: Episode 12 – “You Look Like You’re Having Fun”

 The episode begins with Genta in the hospital, in a room with several other injured people.
 They were all collateral damage when a bomb threat was phoned into a bank.
 The crowd inside the bank was so panicked that they pushed nearby pedestrians out of the way.
 But it turned out that there were no bombs, so the police believe the call was a prank.
 One of the other patients, Kagura, pushed Genta out of the way and minimized Genta’s injuries.
 Unfortunately, Kagura suffered a broken arm.
 Two of Kagura’s friends come to visit him, and one friend takes a picture to share on social media.
 Earlier, Kagura had been collateral damage in another accident, and his friend got a lot of likes and attention on social media.
 As Conan and the others talk with Kagura and his friends, another patient named Otsubo is overhearing and glaring in their direction.
 Conan becomes suspicious of Otsubo, so he asks a nurse at the nurse’s station for his address… and gets it.
 I don’t know what the laws in Japan are, but in the U.S., because of privacy laws, a hospital wouldn’t have given Conan that information.
 Sometimes, with Case Closed, you just have to go in with a willing suspension of disbelief.

 Anyway, the kids formulate the theory that Kagura was so happy about the money he got from being collateral damage in the first accident that he made the prank call and made sure to be in front of the stampede so he could be collateral damage again.
 While the other Detective Boys investigate that idea, Conan goes to where Otsubo lives and talks with his neighbor.
-It turns out Otsubo is also on social media, and is jealous of Kagura’s friend because of all the likes and following he’s getting.
+It turns out Otsubo is also on social media, and is jealous of Kagura’s friend because of all the likes and follows he’s getting.
 Unfortunately, Conan doesn’t get the chance to talk with Otsubo directly.

 Near the end of the episode, Otsubo confronts someone (who is in shadow, in usual Case Closed style), saying he has figured everything out.
 Unfortunately, Otsubo is murdered before Conan gets a chance to talk with him.